Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Introduction

-\inlineheadingbf{Explainability} The automata representation is regarded as interpretable and even explainable \cite{bork2024learning} due to its graphical structure and typically low number of states.
-However, the automaton drawing does not depict the whole policy.
-Indeed, each state corresponds to a stationary policy, which is a large table with an action to be played for each observation; due to its often enormous size it is hard to explain and thus does not expose the goal of that particular policy.
-Similarly, each transition between states is typically labeled by many observations, effectively hiding the reasons to switch to another policy.
+\paragraph*{Explainability.} In many real-world domains---from autonomous driving to healthcare decision support---opaque or complex policies pose critical risks.
+Black-box policies can be hard to validate or trust, especially under uncertainty.
+Hence, explainable controllers are not merely preferable but also essential from the legal perspective~\cite{EUX21}.
+The automata representation is often regarded as interpretable and even explainable \cite{bork2024learning} due to its graphical structure and typically low number of states.
+However, this issue is more complex as the automaton drawing does not depict the whole policy, notably: (i)~Each state corresponds to a stationary policy, which is typically a \emph{table} with an action to be played for each observation; due to its often enormous size it is hard to explain and thus does not expose the goal of that particular policy. (ii)~Each transition between states is typically labeled by many observations (often inconceivably many due to the combinatorial explosion), effectively hiding the reasons to switch to another policy.
 While both issues prevent explainability, the latter one is more severe due to two reasons.
 First, the size of the representation of transitions is even greater than that of the policies.
-Second, the former issue of representing a stationary strategy has been tackled in literature, e.g.~\cite{dtcontrol2}, while the latter issue of representing transitions not so.
+Second, while the former issue of representing a stationary policy has been tackled in literature, e.g.~\cite{dtcontrol2}, the latter issue of explainable transitions not so.
+To summarize, the issues (i) and (ii) often obscure the decision logic: large action tables obscure the intent of each policy, and opaque transition labels conceal why the controller switches states.
+This lack of clarity undermines trust, especially when certification or debugging is required.